 13. The gNB-DU sends the Cell Switch Command to the UE.

 14. The gNB-DU sends the DU-CU CELL SWITCH NOTIFICATION message to the gNB-CU to indicate the initiation of the Cell Switch Command to the UE including the target cell ID.

+NOTE4: The order in which step 13 and step 14 are executed is up to implementation.

 15. The gNB-DU detects the UE access in the target cell as specified in TS 38.300 [2].